lplanch/Dungeon-Generation/README.md

-# my_rpg_2017
+# my_procedural_rpg_2017
-RPG MAKE WITH CONDUIT, ZEQUAR, and someone but idk his name cuz he don't work with us lol.
+My work about the rpg : I did more lol but thats the procedural generation

 Welcome to my_rpg !
 Its an Epitech's project made in Tek 1!
 So to try my procedural generation, type :
-- cd procedural_gen/ && make re && ./proc
+- make re && ./proc

-AND THATS ALL ! (more soon)